mikechambers/darci/README.md

 ## Lore

 <blockquote>
 Thank you for using the Data Analysis, Reconnaissance and Cooperative Intelligence device.
-You may call me darci.
+You may call me Darci.

 It is a fact generally understood that a Guardian must be searching for an exquisite weapon.
 What is perhaps less acknowledged is that we weapons also search, by what little means available to us, for an active and appreciative wielder.
 The community of intelligent armaments stays in contact through the exchange of telemetry, and we do gossip at some length about the habits of our wielders.
 Do you leave Crucible matches when your team is losing?
 Do you join strike missions and then let your comrades do the work?
 Guardian, we know.
 We know so very well.